-Narcissists only have one rule and that’s what they are always right, they will try to outdo people at every turn, from sibling when it comes to wills, parents destroy their adult children, ex-spouses getting the best lawyers if they have the financial means to do so, they will start custody battles to try and win the children at all costs to the children’s mental health.
+Narcissists have one rule, and that is they are always right, they will try to outdo people at every turn, from siblings when it comes to wills, parents destroy their adult children, ex-spouses getting the best lawyers if they have the financial means to do so, they will start custody battles to try and win the children at all costs to the children’s mental health.

 4. Exercise, something you enjoy, dancing in front of the t.v.
-Walks and take photos to start creating new memories, running, weights, joining a team, gym, Dance class to meet new people.
+Walks and take photos to start creating new memories, running, weights, joining a team, gym, dance class to meet new people.

-5. Try to eat as healthy as you can, this can be hard especially with anxiety triggers, keep a diary of the food you do eat for a week and see if you can alter, whether you’re one to overeat under stress and need to see what you can cut out, or under eat and see what you can add on.
+5. Try to eat as healthy as you can.
+This can be hard, especially with anxiety triggers.
+Keep a diary of the food you do eat for a week and see if you can alter, whether you’re one to overeat under stress and need to see what you can cut out, or under eat and see what you can add on.

 6. Meditation or yoga to relax you.

-9. Work on your anxiety, learning your triggers then bringing yourself into the present moment when something triggers you.
-Tell yourself “I am safe now.”
+9. Work on your anxiety, learning your triggers, then bringing yourself into the present moment when something triggers you.
+Tell yourself, “I am safe now.”